-Light Rail Transit (LRT) trains stop at both Terminal 1-Lindbergh and Terminal 2-Humphrey and connect travelers to 17 other destinations, including downtown Minneapolis to the north and Mall of America to the south.
+Light rail transit (LRT) trains stop at both Terminal 1 and Terminal 2 and connect travelers to 17 other destinations, including downtown Minneapolis to the north and Mall of America to the south.

 Airport Station Locations

-The Terminal 1-Lindbergh light rail station is located below the Transit Center, between the Blue and Red Parking ramps.
-From the Tram Level (one level below bag claim), take the tram to the Transit Center.
-When you exit the tram, follow the signs to the light rail station, located 70 feet underground.
+The Terminal 1 light rail station is located below the Red and Blue Ramps.
+From the Tram Level (one level below bag claim), take the tram to the Red and Blue Ramps.
+When you exit the tram, follow the signs to the light rail station.

-The Terminal 2-Humphrey light rail station is located on the north side of the Orange parking ramp.
-From Level 1 near Ticketing take the elevator or escalator up to the Orange Ramp skyway.
+The Terminal 2 light rail station is located on the north side of the Orange Ramp.
+From Level 1, near Ticketing, take the elevator or escalator up to the Orange Ramp skyway.
 Follow the signs to the LRT station.
-Take the escalators or elevators down one level to the station platform.
+Take the elevators or escalators down one level to the station platform.